matte1240/employee-app/README.md

 - REST API routes for logging hours and managing users, secured by session and role checks.
 - Prisma schema with seed script that provisions sample admin and employee accounts.
 - Docker deployment with PostgreSQL container and automated migrations.
-- PM2 process manager for production deployment with automatic restart and monitoring.

 ### Prerequisites

 - Node.js 20+
 - npm 10+
-- PostgreSQL 14+ (running as a service) OR Docker for containerized deployment
+- Docker and Docker Compose for deployment

 ### Quick Start